This is an overview of how publishers secure PDFs and administer customers and licenses.

 |NOTE: With Safeguard Web Viewer and Safeguard PDF Portable users do not have to install or register the Secure PDF Viewer.|

-STEP 2: Register with the Publisher (Document owner)
+STEP 1: Dowload the Viewer and Register with the Publisher (Document owner)

 Double-click on the PDC file (secure PDF file) in Windows File Explorer.